- Support Services

 This is the most severe form and despite the interventions offered is always fatal.
 Some mothers may notice reduced fetal movement during the last trimester, but most children appear normal at birth before loss of movement in their limbs is noticed.
-Most symptoms appear before six months of age, though the earlier SMA is diagnosed the more severe the situation and the prognosis for the child.
+Most symptoms appear before six months of age, though the earlier Spinal Muscular Atrophy Association of Australia is diagnosed the more severe the situation and the prognosis for the child.
 Key features include:

-Children with type 1 SMA and their carers face a difficult battle for survival.
+Children with type 1 Spinal Muscular Atrophy Association of Australia and their carers face a difficult battle for survival.
 At constant risk of respiratory infection and pneumonia, and issues with feeding, constipation, airway maintenance and ensuring healthy bodily function presents real emotional, physical and financial challenges for parents.

 Toys suitable for type 1 children